torralbapatrick/fend-project-memory-game/README.md

 # Memory Game Project

+This project is completed as part of [Udacity](https://www.udacity.com/) Front End Nanodegree Program.
 The starter project had some HTML and CSS styling to display a static version of the Memory Game project.
-I needed to convert this project from a static project to an interactive one.
+I needed to convert this project from a static project to an interactive one, based on the project [rubric](https://review.udacity.com/#!/rubrics/591/view).
 This required modifying the HTML and CSS files, but primarily the JavaScript file.
+See `js/app.js`.

 ## Table of Contents